 The Centre Pompidou is a complex building in the Beaubourg area of the 4th arrondissement of Paris, near Les Halles, rue Montorgueil, and the Marais.
 It was designed in high-tech architecture by the architectural team of Richard Rogers, Su Rogers, Renzo Piano, and Gianfranco Franchini.

 The Centre Pompidou contains the Musée National d’Art Moderne, Europe’s largest museum of modern art.
-The museum has a collection of over 200,000 pieces of art from the early 20th century to the present day.
+The museum has a collection of over 200,000 art pieces from the early 20th century to the present day.
 The sculpture Horizontal by Alexander Calder is a free-standing mobile that is 7.6 m (25 ft) tall.
 The sculpture was placed in front of the Centre Pompidou in 2012.

 The sculpture is an abstract representation of a balance beam.
 The sculpture was inspired by Calder’s time working as a circus acrobat.
 The Center Pompidou is one of the most-visited museums in Paris, with over 5 million visitors annually.
 Admission is free for all visitors from November to March on the first Sunday of each month.